 Adrian Rosebrock, Tim Oates, Jesus Caban

-Abstract—Constructing an image classification system using strong, local invariant descriptors is both time consuming and tedious, requiring many experimentations and parameter tunings to obtain an adequately performing model.
-Furthermore training a system in a given domain and then migrating the model to a separate domain will likely yield poor performance.
-As the recent Boston Marathon attacks demonstrated, large, unstructured image databases from traffic cameras, security systems, law enforcement officials, and citizens can be quickly amassed for authorities to review; however, reviewing each and every image is a expensive undertaking, in terms of both time and human intervention.
-Inherently, reviewing crime scene images is a classification task.
-For example, authorities may want to know if a given image contains a suspect, a suspicious package, or if there are injured people in the photo.
-Given an emergency situation, these classifications will be needed as quickly and accurately as possible.
-In this work we present a rapidly deployable image classification system using “feature-views”, which each view consists of a set of weak, global features.
+Reviewing crime scene images is inherently a classification task.
+For example, authorities may want to know if a given image contains a suspect, a suspicious package, or injured people.
+Given an emergency situation, these classifications must be generated as quickly and accurately as possible.
+In this case study, we present a rapidly deployable image classification system using “feature-views”, in which each view consists of a set of weak, global features.
 These weak global descriptors are computationally simple to extract, intuitive to understand, and require substantially less parameter tuning than their local invariant counterparts.
-We demonstrate that by combining weak features with ensemble methods we are able to outperform current state-of-the-art methods or achieve comparable accuracy with much less effort and domain knowledge.
-Finally we provide both theoretical and empirical justification for our ensemble framework that can be used to construct rapidly deployable image classification systems called “Ecosembles”.
+We demonstrate that we can outperform current state-of-the-art methods or achieve comparable accuracy with much less effort and domain knowledge by combining weak features with ensemble methods.
+Additionally, we provide both theoretical and empirical justification for our ensemble framework that can be used to construct rapidly deployable image classification systems called “Ecosembles”.

-In an emergency situation where image classification systems are needed, time is crucial.
-The current state-of-the-art technique for constructing an image classification system using local invariant descriptors is both time consuming and tedious, requiring many experimentations and parameter tunings to obtain an adequate performing model.
-The typical pipeline for constructing such a classification model includes (1) extracting key points from a given image, (2) describing each key point in a manner invariant to location, translation, scaling, illumination and viewpoint, (3) constructing a vocabulary of visual words via clustering and vector quantization, (4) identifying visual stop words, (5) pre-processing visual words (e.g. scaling, normalization, dimensionality reduction), and finally, (6) selecting a machine learning model and training the model on the processed vocabulary.
-Each of these steps requires a non-trivial amount of parameter tunings that can only be determined through extensive experimentations and validation.
+In an emergency where image classification systems are needed, time is crucial.
+The current state-of-the-art technique for constructing an image classification system using local invariant descriptors is time-consuming and tedious, requiring many experimentations and parameter tunings to obtain an adequate performing model.
+The typical pipeline for constructing such a classification model consists of:

-In this work, we present a rapidly deployable image classification system using “feature-views”, where each view consists of weak global descriptors.
-Using weak features allows us to skip steps such as keypoint detection, codebook construction, vector quantization, and may other pre-processing steps, making our system easier and faster to deploy, requiring substantially less effort and domain knowledge.
-Even given the know limitations of weak features we are able to obtain equal or comparable accuracy to the current state-of-the-art techniques…
+In this case study, we present a rapidly deployable image classification system using “feature-views,” where each view consists of weak global descriptors.
+Using weak features allows us to skip steps such as keypoint detection, codebook construction, vector quantization, and many other pre-processing steps.
+This, in turn, makes our system quicker and easier to deploy, requiring substantially less effort and domain knowledge.
+Even given the know limitations of weak features, we can obtain equal or comparable accuracy to the current state-of-the-art techniques…

 Complete technical paper available as a PDF.